quicwg/base-drafts/draft-ietf-quic-recovery.md

     return

   // Don't arm timer if there are no ack-eliciting packets
   // in flight and the endpoint is a server.
-Do arm the
+Arm the
   // timer until the client has received a Handshake ACK
   // or has completed the handshake. if (no ack-eliciting packets in flight &&